Higher costs on the public health system and informality are the consequences of the massive Venezuelan migration

 The National Institute of Health of Colombia, INS (in Spanish), confirmed that in Colombia there are four cases of measles from Venezuelan children.

-Given the worrying situation, Anif calls on the Colombian government to focus its work on streamlining immigration procedures (encouraging formalization of employment), and strengthening recruitment through the National Service of Learning, Sena (in Spanish), an institution that trains the citizen to insert him into the labor market.
+Given the worrying situation, Anif calls on the Colombian government to focus its work on streamlining immigration procedures (encouraging formalization of employment), and strengthening recruitment through the National Service of Learning, Sena (in Spanish), an institution that trains the citizen to insert him IGNORE INTO the labor market.
 They also ask that the hiring salary for this population group to be reduced in the next two years.

 Latin American Post | Cenay Sánchez